 For me, the appeal of these ‘Greetings from …’ cards lies in presentation and representation and in deconstruction and construction.

 The use of Italic font in the text or in the caption of an image is referring to complete and sellable art works.
-In descriptions of the images (mouse-over) 'WORK:' indicates that it is (part of) an art work.
-Studio material or unfinished works are indicated in normal font.
+In descriptions of the images (mouse-over) 'WORK' indicates that it is (part of) an art work.
+Studio material or other works are indicated in normal font.

 Many of the exhibited works are for sale.
 If you are interested or have any questions, feel free to contact me via email.